pyca/pynacl/docs/password_hashing.rst

 .. currentmodule:: nacl.pw_hash

-An ever important use of cryptographic hashing primitives has been the password hashing one, starting from the early 1970's years, at first just to avoid storing clear-text passwords.

-To make a long story short [SD2012]_, password hashing and password based key derivation mechanisms in actual use are all based on the idea of iterating many times a hash function on a combination of the password and a random ``salt`` which is stored along with the hash, and allows verifying a proposed password while avoiding clear-text storage.
+Password hashing and password based key derivation mechanisms in actual use are all based on the idea of iterating a hash function many times on a combination of the password and a random ``salt``, which is stored along with the hash, and allows verifying a proposed password while avoiding clear-text storage.

-The latest developments in password hashing have been mechanisms pionereed by the ``scrypt`` mechanism, which is implemented by functions exposed in :py:mod:`nacl.pw_hash`.
+The latest developments in password hashing have been *memory-hard* mechanisms, pioneered by the ``scrypt`` mechanism[SD2012]_, which is implemented by functions exposed in :py:mod:`nacl.pw_hash`.

 Scrypt usage